apostrophecms/apostrophe-documentation/tutorials/core-concepts/02-editable-content-on-pages/02-custom-widgets.md

 The new bit here is the `special` field.

-In our template, we just access it via `data.widget` rather than `data.options`:
+In your template, access it via `data.widget` rather than `data.options`:

 {% code-tabs %}
 {% code-tabs-item title="lib/modules/page-link-widgets/views/widget.html" %}